vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 loggingMessage.Properties.Add("sensorID", "VSLog");
 ```

-You can embed a SQL query within your IoT hub message route that uses the **sensorID** property as a criteria for choosing the messages that are processed by a route.
+With the messaged tagged in this way, you can embed a SQL query within your IoT hub message route that uses the **sensorID** property as a criteria for choosing the messages that are processed by the route.
 In this case, when the value assigned to **sensorID** is **VSLog** (vibration sensor log), the message is intended for the storage archive (logging).

 In this exercise, you will create and test the logging route.